use-ink/ink-docs/docs/basics/metadata.md

     - `selector`: The selector hash of the message.
     - `mutates`: If the message is allowed to mutate the contract state.
     - `payable`: If the message accepts any `value` from the caller.
+    - `default`: If the message is marked as default, useful for UIs.
     - `args`: The parameters of the message.
     - `return_type`: The return type of the message.
     - `docs`: The message documentation.